MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/appx/Invoke-CommandInDesktopPackage.md

 ```

 ### -Command
-An executable to invoke (e.g. "regedit.exe").
+An executable to invoke (for example, "regedit.exe").

 Note that if the executable requires elevation (like regedit), you **must** call `Invoke-CommandInDesktopPackage` from an already-elevated context.
 Calling `Invoke-CommandInDesktopPackage` from a non-elevated context will not work as expected: the new process will be created without the package context, and the PowerShell command will fail.